For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 Epidemiology and Etiology

 Hemophilia A and B are coagulation disorders that result from defects in the genes encoding for plasma coagulation proteins.
 Hemophilia A (classic hemophilia) is caused by the deficiency of factor VIII, and hemophilia B (Christmas disease) is caused by the deficiency of factor IX.
-The incidences of hemophilia A and B are estimated at 1 ...
+The incidences of hemophilia A and B are estimated at 1 in 5000 and 1 in 30,000 male births, respectively. ...